 Why Use a Flushing Connection on a Diaphragm Seal?

-It is typically a threaded auxiliary connection that is machined into the lower housing of a diaphragm seal.
+The connection is typically a threaded auxiliary that is machined into the lower housing of a diaphragm seal.

 The diaphragm seal types available with a flushing connection are threaded or flanged.
 Flushing connections are available in 1/8 in., 1/4 in. and 1/2 in. sizes.
 Typically, a single flushing connection is used but dual flushing connections in either 1/4 in. or 1/2 in. are available.

 Ashcroft manufactures many types of diaphragm seals equipped with integral flushing connections, including the 101 Threaded Diaphragm Seal (see Figure 1).
 When a flanged seal like the DF seal is used (see Figure 2), the flushing ring is a standalone accessory mounted between a flanged seal and the mating flange in your system (see Figure 3).

-Figure 1: Ashcroft 101/201 Threaded Diaphragm Seal Lower Housing and Flush Port
+Figure 1: Ashcroft® 101/201 Threaded Diaphragm Seal

-Figure 2: Ashcroft DF Seal
+Figure 2: Ashcroft® DF Flushed Flanged Diaphragm Seal

-Figure 3: Ashcroft FR Flush Rings
+Figure 3: Ashcroft® FR Flush Rings

-Now that you know more about flushing connections for diaphragm seals, you can help protect your instruments from clogging or corrosion.
+Now that you know more about flushing connections for diaphragm seals, you can help protect your instruments from clogging and corrosion.
+If you want more information on mounting accessories and assemblies, here are a few additional resources that can help:

 - When to Use a Welded Instrument Assembly